 Amendments to these Regulations shall be made in the same manner as these regulations were adopted and in accordance with the procedure outlined in RSA 675:6, as may be amended from time to time.
-The Planning Board Chair shall transmit a record of any changes, so authorized, to the Merrimack County Registry of Deeds and the Town Clerk.
+The Planning Board Chair shall transmit a record of any changes, so authorized, to the Town Clerk.